-Most industries are also subject to a modern award.
-Modern awards are industry or occupation-based, and apply to employers and employees who perform work covered by the award.
-Most modern awards introduced coverage for on-hire workers.
-In general, on-hire workers will be covered by the modern award that applies to the type of work that they perform.
+Most industries are also subject to an award.
+Awards are industry or occupation-based, and apply to employers and employees who perform work covered by the award.
+Most awards provide coverage for on-hire workers.
+In general, on-hire workers will be covered by the award that applies to the type of work that they perform.

 Jim is employed by an on-hire business.
 Jim's employer assigns him to a supermarket to perform general retail duties such as serving customers and replenishing stock on the shelves.
-While working at the supermarket, Jim would be entitled to the minimum rates of pay and conditions in the General Retail Industry Award 2010.
-If Jim's employer later assigned him to a hospitality business, such as a hotel, Jim would be entitled to the minimum rates of pay and conditions in the Hospitality Industry (General) Award 2010.
+While working at the supermarket, Jim would be entitled to the minimum rates of pay and conditions in the General Retail Industry Award.
+If Jim's employer later assigned him to a hospitality business, such as a hotel, Jim would be entitled to the minimum rates of pay and conditions in the Hospitality Industry (General) Award.